Space-time accessibility supports participation in after-work leisure activities: Introduction

 \section{Introduction}

 Transport accessibility is central to inclusive cities through its influence on individual mobility and activity participation \citep{allen2020planning,luz2022does, liao2025socio}.
-By shaping how easily people can reach different locations and activities, spatial accessibility defines the scope of places and social environments individuals can access \citep{pereira2017distributive}, particularly to those third-place activities that foster meaningful social interactions \citep{oldenburgThirdPlace1982}.
+By shaping how easily people can reach different locations and activities, spatial accessibility defines the scope of places and social environments individuals can access \citep{pereira2017distributive}, particularly activities taking place in third places, that is, informal settings outside home and work (e.g., cafés, community centres, parks) that foster meaningful social interactions \citep{oldenburgThirdPlace1982}.
 When transport opportunities are limited, the risk of social exclusion rises for certain groups \citep{luz2022understanding, gallego2023social}.
-Studies have shown that greater proximity to certain destinations is associated with higher participation rates in those activities \citep[e.g.,][]{althoff2025countrywide}.
-Yet, it remains unclear how transport accessibility, when accounting for individual constraints, links to participation in third-place activities and how this varies across population groups.
+Studies have shown that greater proximity to certain destinations is associated with higher participation rates in those activities \citep[e.g.,][]{reimers2014proximity}.
+Yet, it remains unclear whether access to transportation effectively is associated with more participation in third-place activities, and how individual capabilities and time constraints shape this relationship.

-Visits to third places shape individuals' social exposure by linking them to wider society beyond institutional settings, with the extent of such exposure often conditioned by people's flexibility in allocating time to discretionary activities \citep{oldenburgThirdPlace1982}.
-Focusing on leisure activities, as an important part of third-place activities, draws attention to how transport systems must accommodate not only traditional trip purposes, like fixed home-work commuting trips, but also the diverse and time-sensitive mobility demands associated with rich and diverse activities that improve individuals' well-being \citep{lee2022third}.
+Although third-place activities are crucial for social inclusion and well-being, they have received less scholarly attention than commuting and essential travel domains in accessibility literature \citep{luz2022does,tomasiello2023unfolding}.
+Visits to third places affect individuals' social exposure by linking them to wider society beyond institutional settings \citep{oldenburgThirdPlace1982}.
+Such exposure often depends on people's flexibility in allocating time to discretionary activities---that is, non-obligatory activities such as socializing, leisure, or informal errands that they choose to engage in.
+Recent studies reflect the growing attention to third-place activities in accessibility research, e.g., evaluating inequalities in access to destinations like parks \citep{tomasiello2023unfolding,barboza2024comparative}.
+Among the third-place activities, this paper focuses specifically on leisure activities.
+This choice highlights that transport systems must accommodate the diverse and time-sensitive mobility demands associated with activities that improve individuals' well-being \citep{lee2022third}.